r0busta/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 #### 3. Softmax probabilities distribution

-The code for making predictions on my final model is located in the Step 3 of the Ipython notebook.
+The code for making predictions on my final model is located in Step 3 of the Ipython notebook.

 For the first image, the model prediction was correct and detected a "General caution" sign (probability of 0.99).
 The top five softmax probabilities were [0.99, 0.00045, 0.0000028, 1.97e-10, 1.64e-11]